 Once the container fills a second time, you can successfully conclude that the guppy has been acclimated.
 The container has full saltwater at this point, and your guppies have adjusted to the conditions in the saltwater tank.

 Now, you may move the fish to the saltwater tank.
 However, because of size differences, the two tanks might not be at the same temperature.
 Therefore, it would be best to place your guppies in a plastic bag containing the water from the acclimatization tank.

 Then, put the bag in the saltwater tank without opening it.
-That process mimics the one of buying new fish to your aquarium.
+That process mimics the one of buying new fish for your aquarium.
 That allows the temperature to reach a necessary equilibrium.
-Don’t let this small detail to ruin your entire hard work.
+Don’t let this small detail ruin your entire hard work.